Premiere of Earth-Centered Communication Technology at CODAME Festival Oct 25-27 San Francisco

-The piece speaks with common Green Sheild and Hair Moss Lichen, a hybrid organism made up of a mutualistic relationship between fungal filaments and algae and/or cyanobacteria, locally sourced.
-The Lichen are interfaced through light and a webcam to a set of algorithms which are “BioBiased” they respond to features of lichen hypothetically centered on the wellbeing of Lichen and seek to generate visual versions which could communicate ‘beneficially’- through light patterns and light water vapor- back to the Lichen.
-‘Biobiasing’ AI, is a speculative algorithmic prototype, that suggests a shift in focus of Deep Learning away from human-centered surveillance, and toward the understanding, protection and communion with the earth, ecological interactions and shared spatial communication with other species.
+The piece "speaks" with common Green Sheild and Lace species of Lichen, a hybrid organism made up of a mutualistic relationship between fungal filaments and algae and/or cyanobacteria, locally sourced.
+The Lichen are interfaced through light and a webcam to a set of algorithms which are “BioBiased;" responding to features of lichen, and written in a way that centers on the wellbeing and lifecycles of Lichen.
+The piece tracks the Lichen and generates new visual versions, which communicate ‘beneficially’ through light patterns and light water vapor- back to the Lichen.
+‘Biobiasing’ AI, is a speculative algorithmic prototype, that suggests a shift in focus of Deep Learning away from human-centered surveillance, and toward the understanding, protection and communion with the earth, ecological networks and shared spatial communication with other species.

 In the Context of E.A.T at Nokia Bell Labs

 This piece is an attempt to rethink the interface between living networks of organism, plants, fungi and other species, which can both define us emotionally and sustain us physically, and the technological communication networks on which we rely increasingly for emotional and material information.
 We commune with other species around us, and we emotionally connect to others, when we pay attention to our shared space.